hmnhonari/neo-x.github.io/publications.md

 Proceedings of the 22nd Annual SIGdial Meeting on Discourse and Dialogue, 2021.

 8. **A Brief Study on the Effects of Training Generative Dialogue Models with a Semantic loss.**
-Prasanna Parthasarathi, Mohamed Abdelsalam, Sarath Chandar, Joelle Pineau.\\
+Prasanna Parthasarathi, Mohamed Abdelsalam, Joelle Pineau, Sarath Chandar.\\
 Proceedings of the 22nd Annual SIGdial Meeting on Discourse and Dialogue, 2021.